 THE COOPERMAN FAMILY ARTS EDUCATION AND COMMUNITY CENTER

 Slated to open by the end of 2025, The Cooperman Center will serve as a neighborhood hub for performing arts classes, the creation of new performance work, arts and well-being programs, free community activities, academic research, and professional development for educators.
+To learn more about this new, mission-driven building for our community, click here.

 Continuing to position Newark as a center for creativity, arts, entertainment and industry, NJPAC will collaborate with Lionsgate entertainment company, The Studio Group and the city of Newark in opening a new 350,000 square foot TV and film production studio.
 Lionsgate Newark will feature five soundstages, a set construction facility, postproduction editing, crew trucks and catering services.